-NOTE 12 - SCHOLARSHIP FUNDS TRANSFERRED FROM SAMOHI ALUMNI ASSOCIATION:
+NOTE 12 - SAMOHI SCHOLARSHIP FUNDS TRANSFERRED FROM SAMOHI ALUMNI ASSOCIATION:

-On January 5, 2015, the Samohi Alumni Association, a California Nonprofit Public Benefit Corporation (the "Association") entered into an agreement with the Foundation to transfer its Scholarship Funds with the total balance of \$670,043 to the Foundation for an initial period of 30 months.
-The Foundation agreed to administer and distribute the Scholarship Funds to eligible students based on the recommendation of the Scholarship Committee.
-The Foundation invests the Scholarship Funds in a manner consistent with the Foundation's investment policies and procedures.
-Effective July 1, 2016, the Foundation allocates 2% of 3 year rolling average market value balance for its provision of management services.
-The Scholarship Committee receives the other 2% to be used for additional scholarships.
-For the year ended June 30, 2017, \$10,708 was allocated as administrative fees and \$12,000 was distributed to the Scholarship Funds.
-Prior to July 1, 2016, the Foundation allocated 50% of the annual realized and unrealized earnings for its provision of management services.
-For the year ended June 30, 2016, no earnings from the Scholarship Funds were allocated to the Foundation.
+On January 5, 2015, the Samohi Alumni Association, a California Nonprofit Public Benefit Corporation (the "Association") entered into an agreement with the Foundation to transfer Samohi Scholarship Funds with the total balance of \$670,043 to the Foundation for an initial period of 30 months.
+The Foundation agreed to administer and distribute the Samohi Scholarship Funds to eligible students based on the recommendation of the Scholarship Committee.
+The Foundation invests the Samohi Scholarship Funds in a manner consistent with the Foundation's investment policies and procedures.
+For the year ended June 30, 2017, the Foundation allocated 2% of 3 year rolling average market value balance for its provision of management services, and the Scholarship Committee received the other 2% to be used for scholarships.
+Effective July 1, 2017, the Foundation allocates 2% of 12 quarter rolling average market value balance for its provision of management services.
+For the years ended June 30, 2018 and 2017, \$12,000 and \$10,708 was allocated as administrative fees, respectively.
+For the years ended June 30, 2018 and 2017, \$12,000 was distributed to the Samohi Scholarship Funds for each year.